 Laboratory Methods and Analysis

-Two subsamples from each sample were processed through the Coulter LS200 a minimum of three runs apiece.
-The Coulter LS200 measures the particle-size distribution of each sample by passing sediment suspended in solution between two narrow panes of glass in front of a laser.
-The particles scatter light into characteristic refraction patterns that are measured by an array of photodetectors as intensity per unit area and recorded as relative volume for 92 size classification channels, or bins.
-The size-classification boundaries for each bin were based on the ASTM E11 standard.
+Two subsamples from each sample were processed through the LS 200 a minimum of three runs each.
+The LS 200 measures the particle-size distribution of each sample by passing sediment suspended in solution between two narrow panes of glass in front of a laser.
+Light is scattered by the particles into characteristic refraction patterns measured by an array of photodetectors as intensity per unit area and recorded as relative volume for 92 size-related channels (bins).
+The size-classification boundaries for each bin were specified based on the ASTM E11 standard.

-The raw grain size data were then run through the software program GRADISTAT (Blott and Pye, 2001; http://www.kpal.co.uk/gradistat.html), which calculates the mean, sorting, skewness, and kurtosis of each sample geometrically in metric units and logarithmically in phi units (Φ) (Krumbein, 1934) using the Folk and Ward (1957) method.
-GRADISTAT also calculates the fraction of sediment from each sample by size category (for example, clay, coarse silt, fine sand) on the basis of a modified Wentworth (1922) size scale.
-A macro function in Microsoft Excel, developed by the USGS SPCMSC, was applied to the data to calculate the average and standard deviation for each sample set (6 runs per sample) and to highlight runs that varied from the set average by more than ± 1.5 standard deviations.
-Excessive deviations from the mean are likely the result of equipment error or extraneous organic material in the sample and are not considered representative of the sample.
-The highlighted runs were removed from the results, and the sample average was recalculated using the remaining runs.
-The individual run statistics and class size distribution as well as the averaged run statistics and class size distributions are included in the data downloads section.
+The raw grain-size data were then run through the free, widely available program GRADISTAT (Blott and Pye, 2001), which calculates the geometric (in metric units) and logarithmic (in phi units, Φ; Krumbein, 1934) mean, sorting, skewness, and kurtosis of each sample using the Folk and Ward (1957) method as well as the cumulative particle-size distribution.
+GRADISTAT also calculates the fraction of sediment from each sample by size category (for example, clay, coarse silt, fine sand) based on a modified Wentworth (1922) size scale.
+A macro developed by the USGS was applied to calculate the average and standard deviation of each sample set (six runs per sample) and highlight runs that varied from the set average by more than plus or minus (±) 1.5 standard deviations.
+Excessive deviations from the mean are likely the result of equipment error or extraneous material in the sample and are not considered representative of the sample.
+Those runs were removed from the results and the sample average was recalculated using the remaining runs.
+The grain-size data can be viewed or downloaded from the Data Products and Downloads page.